Projects

 Case: Townsend Petroleum Release

-During renovation activities of a gas station and fuel storage center in Townsend in 1998 a petroleum release was discovered.
-The extent of the release reached over two city blocks.
-RTI installed monitoring wells, belt skimmers, collection tanks, peristaltic pumps, sump pumps, passive canister floats and sorbing pads and collected more than 10,000 gallons of free petroleum product.
+During renovation activities of a gas station and fuel storage center in Townsend in 1995 a petroleum release was discovered.
+Five aboveground storage tanks connected by 250 feet of underground piping had been leaking diesel fuel for an unknown amount of time.
+RTI installed monitoring wells, belt skimmers, collection tanks, peristaltic pumps, sump pumps, passive canister floats, sorbing pads, and free-product recovery trenches.
+Fifteen monitoring wells extended over two city blocks.

-During recovery processes it was discovered that the release had infiltrated the nearby public pool and RTI advised during negotiations between the town of Townsend and the Petroleum Tank Compensation Board.
+During recovery processes it was discovered that the release had infiltrated the nearby public pool.
+Cracks in the floor of the pool began leaking free product directly into the pool water.
+RTI advised during negotiations between the town of Townsend and the Petroleum Tank Compensation Board.
+The pool’s bottom was replaced with an impermeable surface to protect from further contamination.

-Once all free product had been removed RTI has monitored the groundwater and as of 2025 all contaminant concentrations have dropped below the Department of Environmental Quality's (DEQ) Risk Based Screening Levels (RBSLs).
+In 2022 the gas station and fuel storage systems were removed.
+RTI coordinated to excavate the whole area’s contaminated soils.
+Once all free products had been removed RTI monitored the groundwater and as of 2025 all contaminant concentrations have dropped below the Department of Environmental Quality's (DEQ) Risk Based Screening Levels (RBSLs).
+RTI managed this site in a safe and cost-effective manner by monitoring the safety of the site, performing free product recovery in the most cost-effective ways, and allowing for natural attenuation and biodegradation to occur.

 Environmental Site Assessments

 RTI has performed 149 ESA's in Bozeman alone as of July 2025 and more across all of Montana.
 Our knowledge of the history of Bozeman and Montana is extensive.
-If the Phase I ESA reveals any contaminations then RTI has experience with Phase II procedures such as asbestos abetment, The Methamphetamine Cleanup Program (MCP), lead paint inspections, and more.
+If the Phase I ESA reveals any contaminations then RTI can consult on all Phase II procedures such as asbestos abetment, The Methamphetamine Cleanup Program (MCP), lead paint inspections, and more.